-The United States has the 12th highest obesity rate in the world of 36.2%.
-Obesity varies greatly between each state in the US, due to the same diet, environment and culture factors that cause variations between countries.
+The United States has the 12th highest obesity rate in the world at 36.2%.
+Obesity rates vary significantly between states](/state-rankings/obesity-rate-by-state), ranging from 23% to 38.10%.
+This is due to the same dietary, environmental, and cultural factors that cause variations between countries.
 Diet is primarily to blame, with Americans receiving mixed messages about what they should be eating and how much of it.
-With campaigns promoting daily physical activity and proper nutrition, Americans often still opt for fast, cheap, and filling options such as processed packaged food, fast food, and larger portions.
-This often leads to higher fat, calorie, and sodium intake and lower intake of vitamins and nutrients.
+Faced with mouth-watering advertisements served alongside campaigns promoting daily physical activity and proper nutrition, many Americans opt for fast, cheap, and filling options such as processed packaged food, fast food, and larger portions.
+This often leads to a diet rich in fat, calories, and sodium (the "butter, sugar, salt" trifecta) and low in vitamins and nutrients.

 When looking at average BMI, three countries tie for the least obese country in the world, with an average BMI of 21.1: Madagascar, Eritrea, and Ethiopia.
 Five other countries have average BMIs under 22: Timor-Leste (21.3), Burundi (21.6), Japan (21.8), China (21.9) and India (21.9).
 Bangladesh (22.0) and Burkina Faso (22.1) finish the list.
 Japan's presence here is perhaps unsurprising given that the national diet—which emphasizes seafood, freshness, modest portions, and minimal added sugar or dairy fat—is a very healthy approach (as evidenced by the fact that Japanese life expectancy is among the highest on Earth).
 However, many of the other countries on this list struggle with famine and poverty—which is the wrong way to achieve a low BMI.
 For a full list of the world's countries and their obesity rates and average BMIs, see the table below.

 |Saint Vincent and the Grenadines||24.1%|